metaplex-foundation/developer-hub/src/pages/mpl-hybrid/faq.md

 ## Are There Any Costs Associated With Using MPL-404?

 Yes.
-There is a .005 sol swap protocal fee on every swap.
+There is a .005 sol swap protocol fee on every swap.